Provide experiences that promote a positive youth development for all members

 Building a supportive team of caring adults

-Meet with your local 4-H staff to get a printed copy and review it together
+Meet with your local 4-H staff to get a printed copy

 Annual planning